jahidulpabelislam/INTPROG---Python-Coursework/README.md

 The display is interactive is such that when a patchwork is clicked the colour of it changes to the next colour from the colour inputted order.

-I used <a href="/assets/graphics.py" title="Link to Download graphics.py" download="/graphics.py" class="link-styled link-styled--red">graphics.py</a> as the graphics module.
+I used graphics.py as the graphics module.